 Many other frameworks, such as Flask, follow a more minimalistic approach, allowing developers to choose and integrate components as needed.
 This gives more flexibility but may require additional third-party libraries for certain features.

-2. Built-in Admin Interface
+2. Built-in admin interface

 Django includes a powerful and customizable admin interface out of the box.
 This interface allows developers to manage database records, perform CRUD operations, and customize the admin panel for their specific application.